mozilla-services/screenshots/webextension/README.md

 - The selector content worker is loaded with a list in `background/selectorLoader.js`.
 Again this must be manually maintained.
 - The site helper worker is loaded via a separate list in `manifest.json.template`

 Note that shared files are located directly in this directory.
-These files should have minimal (ideally no) requirements.
-Note that `shot.js` is *also* shared with the server, and is wrapped in a simple module pattern into `webextension/build/shot.js`

 - `catcher.js` has some functions for catching and reporting exceptions.
 - `randomString.js` generates a random string, typically for in shot IDs.